cytoscape/py4cytoscape/doc/index.rst

 Look to the tutorials_ section to get started with py4cytoscape.

-Look to the install_ section for installation instructions.
+Look to the :doc:`install <install>` section for installation instructions.

 Look to the reference_ section to see details on py4cytoscape functions.